FatterCatDev/discord-casino/README.md

 Run `/job` inside any guild to open the career board.
 Shifts, XP, ranks, and cooldowns now follow you globally, so progress carries across every server where you play.

-- **Shift flow:** every shift is a five-stage interactive sequence.
-Completing each prompt on time advances the run; timing out or cancelling ends the attempt and breaks the streak.
+- **Shift flow:** every shift is a single interactive scenario.
+Respond before the timer to succeed; timing out or cancelling ends the attempt and breaks the streak.
 - **Stamina:** each shift costs one stamina point (max stack of five).
 You regenerate one stamina every two hours while below the cap.
 - **Burst limits:** players can clear up to five shifts in a burst before stamina triggers a six-hour rest timer.
 - **Rewards:** performance grades award Chips and XP.
 XP promotes you through job ranks and increases the chip bonus earned at the end of a successful shift.